wafflespeanut/scripts/AutomatonX/README.md

-AutomatonX (yeah, it's quite a mess!)
+AutomatonX (v3.0)
 ======

 Well, this is my cipher, built completely for (my own) learning purposes.
-Over the past few months, I've been learning Python by finding different ways of getting into the cipher, and patching the algorithm so that it gets stronger every time.
+For a few months, I've been learning Python by finding different ways of getting into the cipher, and patching the algorithm so that it gets stronger every time.

 It's quite straight-forward (easy to understand with my comments).
 And, it's built by a lot of helper functions, for improving readability.